I Want To Have My Pipe & Smoke It

-I Want To Have My Pipe And Smoke It is a project currently in process which examines the pipe as a representation of the traditional and idealized masculine bastion.
+I Want To Have My Pipe And Smoke It is a project which examines the pipe as a representation of the traditional and idealized masculine bastion.
 I am interested in the relationship between pipe smoking, gender, social status and sexuality.
-Being a contemporary female artist, I appropriate the pipe and reinvent it, while playfully exploring the concept of the masculine ideal of superiority and authority.
+Being a contemporary female artist, I take the “bruyere” pipe and reinvent it, while playfully exploring the concept of the masculine ideal of superiority and authority.
 The result is a series of artworks that examine the pipe as a symbol, my standpoint as a female painter, and today’s selfie craze.

 ‘Many women smoke standard sized pipes, but women pipe smokers should exercise the same care that a man does when selecting a pipe: buy one with a shape and of a size that will compliment your own facial features and bone structure (…).’
 2

 A series of 18 selfie photographs posing with "bruyere" pipes belonging to a man I will never meet, my late father in-law, have been ‘analog’ photoshopped with oil paint.
 In each of these selfies with pipe, figurative and abstract wrinkles have been painted onto my aging face or paint is employed to cover up/camouflage existing fine lines.
 The oil paint sometimes takes on the appearance of foundation make-up, adding another layer to my already made-up face in the photographs.